Subsectors, Dynkin Diagrams and New Generalised Geometries: Examples of algebras and decompositions

 the nodes added above the fourth node and zeroth node from the right indicating that the algebra is generated by $\Lambda^4 T \oplus \Lambda^4 T^*$ and $\Lambda^0 T \oplus \Lambda^0 T^*$.
 The interpretation of the very extended $E_7$ algebra as a subsector of type IIB has appeared before in~\cite{Kleinschmidt:2003mf} .

 In this case one has

 so that

-Removing one node from the left of the diagram here, we recover the $d=6$ case of section~\ref{sec:spindd}, enhanced by an additional $\SL(2,\bbR)$ factor, which also includes the axion-dilaton system in the geometry.
+Removing one node from the left of the diagram here, we recover the $d=6$ case of section~\ref{sec:spindd}, enhanced by an additional $\SL(2,\bbR)$ factor, which also includes the axion-dilaton system in the algebra.